lrc-se/bth-ramverk2/README.md

     $ docker-compose up mongodb

 This starts a MongoDB container in the foreground, allowing log messages to be seen, accepting connections on port 27017.
-Use the environment variable `DBWEBB_DSN` to change the connection string the Express server uses to talk to the MongoDB instance.
+Use the environment variable `DBWEBB_DSN` to change the connection string the Express server uses to talk to the MongoDB instance
+(defaults to `mongodb://localhost:27017/ramverk2`).

 __Start the server with MongoDB using Docker:__